mever-team/FairBench/README.md

 and perform an analysis you want to replicate.
 Then, export the corresponding pipeline as code that you can reuse.
 [Read these docs](https://fairbench.readthedocs.io/reports/)
-ob how to programmatically add your own experiment setups to the the pipeline.
+of how to programmatically add your own experiment setups to the the pipeline.

 ```shell
 pip install fairbench